ooici/launch-plans/R2/README.md

 including any required credentials.
 These files contain secrets so be careful not to commit them to a public repository.
 Example profiles are available in the ``profiles/`` directory.
 Copy one of them, removing the ``.example`` suffix and edit it to add your credentials.
-You'll need to maintain a profile for each site you want to launch on.
+You may have multiple profiles from each example file.
+You'll need to maintain a profile for each site you want to use.

     $ cp profiles/nimbus-dynamic.yml.example profiles/nimbus-dynamic.yml
     $ vi profiles-dynamic.yml